helidon-io/helidon/docs/se/ai/langchain4j/oci-genai.md

   authentication-method: "config-file"
 ```

-All possible OCI configuration properties are documented at [OCI Configuration][oci-configuration].
+All possible OCI configuration properties are documented at [OCI Configuration][oci-configuratio].

-More general information about Helidon OCI authentication integration can be found in [Helidon OCI integration][helidon-oci-integration]
+More general information about Helidon OCI authentication integration can be found in [Helidon OCI integration][helidon-oci-inte]

 ## Components